ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 <img src="3d-files/robot-topright-3d.jpg" alt="3D Top Right View" width="300">

 **Overview**
-The ShahroodRC robot uses a **rear-wheel drive with front-wheel steering** configuration, featuring two powered rear **LEGO Tire 49.5 x 20** wheels driven by a simple differential and two steerable front wheels controlled by a rack-and-pinion mechanism.
+The Shahrood RC robot uses a **rear-wheel drive with front-wheel steering** configuration, featuring two powered rear **LEGO Tire 49.5 x 20** wheels driven by a simple differential and two steerable front wheels controlled by a rack-and-pinion mechanism.
 This setup, inspired by traditional vehicle dynamics, ensures precision, stability, and agility for WRO 2025 tasks, including wall-following, obstacle avoidance, and parking.
 The system is powered by two **EV3 Medium Motors** (20 N·cm nominal torque, 160 rpm), selected for their lightweight design (120 g each) and compatibility with the LEGO EV3 ecosystem.
 The 1 kg chassis, built from LEGO MINDSTORMS components, is designed with weight symmetry and a low center of gravity to prevent tipping during sharp turns (e.g., 90° turns in 1.5 seconds) and maintain stability at speeds up to 0.25 m/s.
 The complete chassis design is detailed in `3d-files/robot_complete.io`.

 **Types of Movement**
 - **Linear Motion**: The rear wheels, driven by a single EV3 Medium Motor (`motor_b`) through a direct-coupled differential, provide forward and backward movement at adjustable speeds (20–80%, 0.1–0.25 m/s).